Ognatai/bias_chatGPT/README.md

-# Is ChatGPT Useful for Non-IT Users?
+# How Prevalent is Gender Bias in ChatGPT?

-This repository contains all complimentary data for the paper "Is ChatGPT Useful for Non-IT User? - Exploring German and English ChatGPT Responses from a Non-IT Users' Perspective"
+This repository contains all complimentary data for the paper "How Prevalent is Gender Bias in ChatGPT? - Exploring German and English ChatGPT Responses"

 # repository content
 `useful_chatGPT/responses`: All responses generated during the exploration and exploitation phases